 These are not the only limits to family immigration in U.S. law.
 Under U.S. immigration law, there is a 7 percent cap each year for family visas issued for each country.
 So if your immediate relatives or family members from the family preference group come from a country that brings many migrants into the U.S. each year, you may want to find out about your other immigration options.

 Consult with our Salt Lake City family immigration attorney from the Familia America Immigration law firm to learn more.
-Call our offices at 801-656-9605 or complete this contact form to schedule a free consultation.
+Call our offices at 801-656-9605 or complete this contact form to schedule a consultation.
 Se habla Espanol.